emotiq/whitepaper/draft.md

 UTXO was first introduced by Bitcoin and, unlike Ethereum, aggregates spent and unspent coins, available across multiple wallets, into a single balance.
 Not only does UTXO offer simplicity, but also drastically increases Emotiq’s scaling capability, by enabling transactions to be processed independently and in parallel.

 ### Non-Interactive Zero-Knowledge Proofs

 Zero-knowledge proofs are Emotiq’s privacy pillar.
 Like Bitcoin, Emotiq uses UTXO.
-Unlike Bitcoin, however, Emotiq uses zero-knowledge proofs to ensure transaction amounts, among other things, are not recorded in the public ledger.
+Unlike Bitcoin, however, Emotiq uses zero-knowledge proofs to ensure transaction amounts, among other things, are not visible in the public ledger.
 For example, although blockchain addresses are represented by random strings, it is currently possible for mapping software to crawl Bitcoin’s ledger for spent and unspent (UTXO) coins, to identify the transactions of a single private key and determine a holder’s total wealth in Bitcoin.

 While non-interactive zero-knowledge proofs do not prevent such transaction graph analyses, they prevent the tracing party from seeing the amounts being transferred.